davidpopo1/Replicate-Blog-Card-FrontEnd-Mentor-Challenge/README.md

 ### Continued development

 In future projects I will try to tackle understanding of flexboxes more and how to utilize it to position elements to different parts of a webpage.
+Also, for projects of larger size, I will be separating the styles into its own file rather than combining it into the index.

 ### Useful resources